 Numbers are associated with space, but it is unclear how flexible these associations are.
-In this study, we will investigate whether the SNARC effect (Spatial-Numerical Association of Response Codes; Dehaene et al., 1993), which describes faster responses to small/large number magnitude with the left/right hand, respectively, is fully flexible (and depends only on relative number magnitude within a stimulus set), or not (and depends on absolute number magnitude as well).
+In this study, we will investigate whether the SNARC effect (Spatial-Numerical Association of Response Codes; Dehaene et al., 1993), which describes faster responses to small/large number magnitude with the left/right hand, respectively, is fully flexible (and dependsing only on relative magnitude within a stimulus set), or not (and depending on absolute magnitude as well).
 Evidence for relative-magnitude dependency comes from studies observing that numbers 4 and 5 were associated with the right when presented in a 0-5 range but with the left in a 4 - 9 range (Dehaene et al., 1993; Fias et al., 1996).
 However, this important conclusion was drawn solely from the absence of evidence for absolute-magnitude dependency in frequentist analysis in underpowered studies.
-A closer inspection of that ose descriptive data suggests that descriptively absolute magnitude might also matter.
-Hence, we will conduct a close replication of Dehaene et al.'s (1993) Experiment 3 and a conceptual replication considering recent advances in SNARC research, investigating absolute- and relativemagnitude dependency by comparing intercepts and SNARC slopes across ranges with Bayesian statistics.
-Besides traditional null hypothesis testing, we will also report Bayes Factors.
-To achieve a power of .90 for detecting moderate evidence (Bayes Factor above 3 or below 1/3) for a smallest effect size of interest of Cohen's d = 0.1520 at a significance level of $\alpha = .01$, we will conduct each experiment online with maximum 376800 participants, but run sequential analyses with optional stopping at moderate evidence.
-We hypothesize that both absolute and relative magnitude influence spatial-numerical associations, suggesting that the SNARC effect operates on flexible and absolute number representations simultaneously.
+A closer inspection of those descriptive data suggests absolute magnitude might also matters.
+Hence, we will conduct a close replication of Dehaene et al.'s (1993) Experiment 3 and a conceptual replication considering recent advances in SNARC research, investigating absolute- and relative-magnitude dependency by comparing response patterns to critical numbers, intercepts and SNARC slopes across ranges with Bayesian statistics.
+To achieve a power-probability of .90 for detecting moderate evidence (Bayes Factor above 3 for Cohen's d = 0.15 or below 1/3 for d = 0) for Cohen's d = 0.15, we will conduct each experiment online with maximum 800 participants, but run sequential analyses with (optional stopping at moderate evidence).
+We hypothesize that both absolute and relative magnitude influence spatial-numerical associations, suggesting the SNARC effect operates on flexible and absolute number representations simultaneously.